genomicsclass/book/pages/normalization.md

 ![plot of chunk unnamed-chunk-12](figure/normalization-unnamed-chunk-122.png)

-We notice that it corrects the bias in a similar way to loess and quantile normalization
+We notice that it corrects the bias in a similar way to loess and quantile normalization.
 ## RNA-seq